This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-If you believe your child developed disabilities due to medical mistakes or if your child has been discriminated against, it’s important to understand the basics of the lawsuit filing process in Nebraska.
-It can be daunting, but the results could equal justice for your child.
-It’s well worth the effort, although you should not begin the filing process without a Nebraska cerebral palsy lawyer by your side.
+If you believe your child developed disabilities due to medical mistakes or if your child has been discriminated against, it’s important to understand the Nebraska cerebral palsy lawsuit filing process.
+It can be daunting, but the results mean justice for your child.
+It’s well worth the effort, although you should not begin the filing process without a Nebraska cerebral palsy lawyer.